Tantra Yoga Explained: A Beginner’s Guide To Tantric Philosophy & Practice

-Tantra yoga philosophy is based around the principles of non-duality, meaning that there is no separation or duality in life.
 It recognizes the interconnected and indivisible nature of all consciousness or, to describe it another way, the microcosm is the macrocosm.
-Ultimately, we are an inseparable part of the universe.
+Ultimately, we are an inseparable part of the universe; the divine lives within us and as us.

-Practicing tantra yoga can help us to realize this through its emphasis on self-knowledge and internal connection.
+Practicing Tantra yoga can help us to realize this through its emphasis on self-knowledge and internal connection.

 In this article we will explore:

-• What Tantra Yoga Is
+- What Tantra Yoga Is

-• 6 Important Features Of Tantra Yoga
+- 6 Important Features Of Tantra Yoga

-• How To Practice Tantra Yoga
+- How To Practice Tantra Yoga

 What is Tantra Yoga?

-If we break the word ‘tantra’ down into its two parts, we can have a better understanding of what it actually means.
+If we break the word ‘Tantra’ down into its two parts, we can have a better understanding of what it actually means.

-We can use this collection of teachings in our yoga practice to gain an intimate knowledge of our subtle/energetic body and release deep subconscious blocks.
-It is an invitation to explore our inner universe and at its most simple, tantra is simply being conscious.
+The first part of the word, tan, means ‘to expand’, whilst the latter, tra, connotes an instrument or technology.
+Hence the meaning of Tantra is literally ‘an instrument of expansion’.We can use this collection of teachings in our yoga practice to gain an intimate knowledge of our subtle/energetic body and release deep subconscious blocks.
+It is an invitation to explore our inner universe and at its most simple, Tantra is simply being conscious.

-5 Important features of tantra yoga
+6 Important features of tantra yoga

 #1: Asana